Business and Enterprise

 "Doing" DevSecOps right means that applications are properly secured against risks before they're delivered to production.
 This practice is often called "shift left," because it refers to integrating security at the start of the project timeline – before a single line of code is written – instead of addressing it in later phases.
 In a DevSecOps environment, developers code with security in mind – something that DevOps, on its own, doesn't address.

 By introducing practices such as code analysis, threat investigation and vulnerability assessment into the SDLC, with continuous testing and evaluation, DevSecOps ensures that the codebase is secure from inception.
 In addition to improving application security, DevSecOps enhances productivity.
 Finding and fixing security problems early on is much less time-consuming and costly than having to refactor code later in the software lifecycle.

-For all the benefits of DevSecOps, organizations can struggle to implement it properly.
+For all the benefits of DevSecOps, organisations can struggle to implement it properly.
 Let's examine some of the most common challenges to DevOps security.

-Following are some best practices for implementing DevOps security in your organization.
+Following are some best practices for implementing DevOps security in your organisation.